Rust-GPU/SPIRV-Tools/porting-plan.md

 - [x] Enforce memory model ordering (reject functions before `OpMemoryModel`, duplicate memory model instructions, and out-of-order section placement) via a layout pre-pass with typed section and memory-model state.
 - [x] Surface precise diagnostics for instructions that appear before `OpMemoryModel` so the Rust validator matches legacy error specificity while using newtyped ids/bounds.
 - [x] Track declared capabilities and reject duplicates; introduce typed decoration/operand ids (including member targets) so structural checks operate on strongly-typed handles.
+- [x] Carry a validated header (schema + bound) into `ValidModule`, reject zero-valued ids with typed wrappers, and add a text/binary `ValidatableModule` helper so validation can be driven from either representation ergonomically.
 - [ ] Add broader structural checks for logical layout ordering (capabilities/extensions/debug/annotations) before enabling the validator over the FFI/CLI.
 - [x] Expose the Rust validator through the FFI and `spirv-val` CLI; feature-gate or deepen coverage as parity improves.